jtackaberry/reaticulate/download.md

 title: Download
 ---

+# Prerequisites

+* The [SWS extension](http://www.sws-extension.org/) is required to run Reaticulate
+* It is *highly* recommended that you install the [js_ReaScriptAPI extension](https://forum.cockos.com/showthread.php?t=212174), which enables much improved focusing behavior and unlocks several of Reaticulate's features
+  * If you have ReaPack installed, this extension can be installed via `Extensions | ReaPack | Browse Packages` and searching for `reascriptapi`.

+Be sure to restart Reaper after installing any extensions.

+# Installation

 ## The Easy Way (ReaPack)

 If your DAW is connected to the Internet, you can install Reaticulate as a ReaPack repository.